sbousseaden/EVTX-ATTACK-SAMPLES/README.md

 # Windows EVTX Samples:

-This is a container for windows events samples associated to specific attack techniques.
+This is a container for windows events samples associated to specific attack and post-exploitation techniques.
 Can be useful for:

 - Testing your detection scripts based on EVTX parsing

 - Training on detection and threat hunting using event logs

-- Designing detection use cases
+- Designing detection use cases using Windows and Sysmon event logs

 ## Reconnaissance:
 1. PsLoggedOn.exe traces on the destination host